jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 And everything he writes is gold.

 **Jesse**: Yeah, yeah, that's that's great.

+## Artificial Intelligence

-All right, so now, I want to turn to artificial intelligence.
+**Jesse**: All right, so now, I want to turn to artificial intelligence.
 And this is a topic for which I have no idea what your thoughts are on it, or even if you have thoughts on it.
 But I figured that someone like yourself who likes to think about things might have some things to say.

+### Has AI changed how Bob programs?

-So first, I want to start by asking, has AI changed how you program?
+**Jesse**: So first, I want to start by asking, has AI changed how you program?

 **Bob**: Oh, has it changed how I program?
 No, no, not, not at all.
 Um, maybe in the slightest way I have used things like chat GPT to ask questions the way I would, I used to ask questions to stack overflow.
 Uh, and then I will get answers which are not as good as the answers I got on stack overflow, but at least their answers sometimes.